-The Two-Second Indicator is so named because that’s how long it takes to read: Just two seconds, every day.
-Specifically, this indicator measures the number of securities on the NYSE reaching new annual (52-week) price lows on any given day.
-This data is readily available in most major newspapers, though we use the data from The Wall Street Journal.
+One of Cabot’s three technical indicators for market timing, the Two-Second Indicator is so named because that’s how long it takes to read: just two seconds, every day.
+This market trend signal measures the number of securities on the NYSE that reach new 52-week lows on any given day.
+We use the data from the Wall Street Journal, but the same information is readily available in most major newspapers.

-The Two-Second Indicator’s specialty is detecting market tops.
-When the number of daily new lows on the NYSE is greater than 40 while the major indexes are rising to new peaks, look out!
-It’s telling you that, internally, sellers are in control of most stocks, and the indexes are masking this weakness.
-We call this the Leaky Boat Syndrome, where, on the surface, things look fine, but in reality you’re taking on water!
-It’s the same story when new lows expand to more than 40 just as the indexes come down from their peaks – again, not a good sign.
+When it comes to market timing, the Two-Second Indicator is most adept at detecting market tops.
+When the number of daily new lows on the NYSE is greater than 40, and the major indexes are rising to new peaks, look out!
+This says that, internally, sellers are in control of most stocks, and the indexes are masking this weakness.
+We call this the Leaky Boat Syndrome—on the surface, things look fine, but in reality, you’re taking on water!
+It’s the same story when new lows expand to more than 40 just as the indexes come down from their peaks—again, not a good sign.

-However, if new lows expand to greater than 40 after the indexes are five days or longer off their peaks, then it’s not as big a deal; in this case, the Two-Second Indicator is simply telling you the market is entering a correction.
-This correction could be deep, and thus you should still practice caution.
-But the chances that the market is entering a real bear market at that point are unlikely.
+If there are more than 40 new lows after the indexes are five days or longer off their peaks, however, it’s not as big a deal.
+In this case, the Two-Second Indicator is simply telling you that the market in entering a correction.
+Now, you will still want to exercise caution, as the correction could be deep, but the chances that the market is entering a real bear market at that point are slim.

-Finally, when new lows are less than 40 day after day, that’s a sign of a healthy, robust market – the buyers are firmly in control of most stocks.
-Overall, it’s a simple indicator, but we’ve learned that the simplest indicators are often the best, and the Two-Second Indicator certainly fills that bill.
+When new 52-week lows are less than 40, that’s a sign of a healthy, robust market.
+This says that the buyers are firmly in control of most stocks.
+As a market trend signal, the Two-Second Indicator is simple, but we’ve learned that the simplest indicators are often the best, and this one certainly fits the bill.